d-alley/blog/_posts/2024-07-15-What-I-Learned-About-Investing-From-Darwin-by-Pulak-Prasad.md

 In the Acknowledgements section, the author read the book *The Selfish Gene* by Richard Dawkins, recommended by Charlie Munger in 2000 and his life hasn't been the same since.
 The book is broken down into 3 sections:
-Section 1.
-Avoid Big Risks
+1. Avoid Big Risks
-Section 2.
-Buy High Quality at a Fair Price
+2. Buy High Quality at a Fair Price
-Section 3.
-Don't be lazy - be *very* lazy
+3. Don't be lazy - be *very* lazy

 ## Avoid Big Risks